mathiaskluge/dotfiles/README.md

 My macOS dotfiles managed with [chezmoi](https://www.chezmoi.io/) and [Homebrew](https://brew.sh/).

-Sets up a new Mac with on command and manages configs accross devices.
+Sets up a new Mac with a single command and manages configs accross devices.

 ## What it does

 1. InstallsXcode CLI tools, Homebrew, chezmoi
-2. Initializes chezmoi with this dotfiles repo and applies it
+2. Initializes chezmoi with a github dotfiles repo and applies it
 3. Applies macOS settings
 4. Installs software via homebrew